This tutorial covers:

 class to the TypeOrm.forFeature()

-method.
-This will now enable the usage of the ProductRepository
+method to enable usage of the ProductRepository

 class.